jyp/boon/README.md

 Ergonomic Design
 ----------------

-It is largely accepted that modal edition is more ergonomic than using key-chords.
+It is largely accepted that modal editing is more ergonomic than using key-chords.
 Boon attempts to take this advantage to its conclusion, making modal editing as comfortable as possible, by adhering to the following design principles: